Daniel-Nikpayuk/cpp-cctmp-library/README.md

 # cpp-cctmp-library
 -------------------

+A C++20 general purpose library starting with a meta-circular compiler which lexes, parses, then translates constexpr cstrings into continuation passing template metaprogramming (TMP) grammar as its intermediate representation (IR).
+The actual compiler finishes translating the C++ typesafe IR (which is just regular C++ grammar) into actual architecture assembly.

 A C++17 "calculus of constructions" compile time register machine library.

 This repository includes two file generators (bash scripts):